 Tips for Outdoor Cats

 There are exceptions to the above dangers and cats can go outside in the right types of conditions.
-If you are around and can make super your cat is safe, perfect!
-But if you can't supervise your cat, it's probably not a good idea to let them go outside.
+If you are around and can make sure your cat is safe, perfect!
+If you aren't able to supervise your cat, it's probably not a good idea to let them go outside.

 If your cat is going outside: